Voices in Shadows

-Voices in Shadows is the first studio album by Christian alternative rock band the Choir (known as "Youth Choir" at this point), released in 1985.
+Voices in Shadows is the first studio album by alternative rock band the Choir (known as "Youth Choir" at this point), released in 1985.

 Background

 Youth Choir was part of a group of Christian alternative rock bands, primarily based out of Orange County, California, that got their start under the aegis of Calvary Chapel.
 Drummer Steve Hindalong originally met bass guitarist Tim Chandler while playing in a jazz combo together at Azusa Pacific University; not long afterward, Chandler introduced Hindalong to lead singer and guitarist Derri Daugherty, who was working as the house engineer for Maranatha!
 Music's Whitefield Studios.
 The three began writing music together, which resulted in the song, "It's So Wonderful," later released as part of the What's Shakin' compilation of Maranatha!
 Christian alternative rock bands in 1984.
 Through Daugherty's connections to Daniel Amos, Chandler met Terry Taylor, and accepted Taylor's request to join that band during the recording of Doppelgänger, so Hindalong and Daugherty recruited Mike Sauerbrey to replace Chandler as bassist.
 The name "Youth Choir" was originally suggested by Taylor, and the new trio liked the term, as they were fans of Sonic Youth and Choir Invisible.
 In March 1984, Youth Choir was asked to be part of the initial Cornerstone Festival later that summer; the band quickly pressed up a 7" single of two live tracks, "I Can't Take It," and "Here in the Night," to have something to offer attendees besides the What's Shakin' compilation.
 Youth Choir was later signed to Broken Records, a division of Maranatha!.